RobTillaart/float16/README.md

 assigned a value to.
 This overflow was not detected / corrected.

-During the analysis of this bug it became clear that the sub-normal numbers were also implemented correctly.
+During the analysis of this bug it became clear that the sub-normal numbers were also not implemented correctly.
 This is fixed too in 0.2.0.

-There is still an issue 0 versus -0
+There is still an issue with 0 versus -0 (sign gets lost in conversion).

 **This makes all pre-0.2.0 version obsolete.**